Side hustles anyone? Starting or buying a snow plowing business for sale

 Used cooking oil removal businesses > If you are in the used cooking oil removal business and want to add snow removal into your services great!
 But Pick the restaurants with parking lots out of the many you serve each day since they are more likely to require snow plowing than those on Main Street.

-How to start a snow plowing business step by step guide:
+How to start a snow plowing business from scratch?

 1. Research the market: Start by researching the market in your area to determine the demand for snow plowing services.
 Look at the average snowfall in your area, as well as the number of businesses and homes that may need your services.
 This will give you an idea of the potential revenue you can generate.